Aeroluna/LunaCoopMod/README.md

 # LunaMod

 A set of changes, additions, and bug fixes to the StarCraft 2 Co-op mode.
+Maguro's Mutators mod is used as a base.

 ## General